CUUPIDON/MISSME-Tools/README.md

 # MISSME-Tools
-These are small and simple scipts for both Blender 2.79 and lower (to 2.76).
+These are small and simple scripts for both Blender 2.79 and lower (to 2.76).
 I've made them so they take the leg-work out of content creation.
-Instead of having a million diffrent blender versions installed, you can pick and use just the one now.
+Instead of having a million different blender versions installed, you can pick and use just the one now.

 I originally wrote these because I thought that maybe Blender would work like Photo Shop and I could, in a way, record actions.
 I did find a way to do that and I just sorta sat on them for a while.
 Then I got off my behind and made a simple interface so they're more friendly to use.